rio-rattenrudel/mios32/README.md

 2. [Set Default Mixer Map CCs (Bank #32 on CC4)](https://github.com/rio-rattenrudel/mios32/commit/f819b62f34d96abf60fec227359852559109abd5)

-* The default CCs have been changed, also with the background of CC #32 - the Bankchange CC always ready to have.
+* The default CCs have been changed, also with the background of CC #32 (Bankchange) always ready to have.

 3. [Using the BPM DataWheel in MUTE and PATTERN SCREEN](https://github.com/rio-rattenrudel/mios32/commit/2c5c8c7cf2d13bd586ba9d1d8777219e64fb6549)